- Food and Cooking

 - Inadequate levels of hygiene, especially; when you do not wash your hands after a bowel movement.

-- Carriers are a bog cause for spread of infection.
+- Carriers are a huge cause for spread of infection.
 People, who continue to expel the salmonella bacteria in their feces for a long time, even after the symptoms have been cured, are called carriers, and they are an important source of infection.

 - People who take too many antacids, immuno-compromised people and those suffering from inflammatory bowel disease are susceptible to salmonellosis.